-To find out more about those essential eats in Bogota – including the best places to try them – click through this slide show on Chowzter or click directly through to any of the individual dishes here: tamales, lechón , ajiaco santafereño, chicharrón, aromática, carne asada, bandeja paisa.
+To find out more about those essential eats in Bogota – including the best places to try them – read this article published on Extreme Foodies to find out about these delicious treats: tamales, lechón , ajiaco santafereño, chicharrón, aromática, carne asada, bandeja paisa.

 Have you tried any of these foods?
-Tell me you think of them!
+Tell us what you think of them!